salcido/discogs-enhancer/readme.md

 Great for late night browsing.

 ![Dark theme](http://www.msalcido.com/discogs-enhancer/fancypants/chrome-shots/dark-theme.png?raw=true "Dark theme preview")

+### Everlasting Marketplace
+The Everlasting Marketplace lets you continuously scroll through the Marketplace listings so you'll never have to click "prev" or "next" again.
+Pages are automatically loaded once you reach the bottom of the Marketplace listings.

 ### Feedback Notifications
 The Feedback Notifier monitors your feedback stats for changes and alerts you when a new one shows up.